jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 Also, note that this implies that the same identifiers may be used indepently in multiple expressions, but should not be mixed up.
 We should rename identifiers wherever necessary when applying functions.

 \begin{example}[Natural numbers]
-Since the $\lambda$-calculus forms a very minimal programming language, we may expect it to be able to form basic mathematical tasks.
+Since the $\lambda$-calculus forms a very minimal programming language, we may expect it to be able to perform basic mathematical tasks.
 Indeed it can, and as an example we will see how we can model the natural numbers as expressions in $\lambda$-calculus.

 We define:
-$$0 \equiv \lambda s.(\lambda z.z) \equiv \lambda sz.z.$$
+$$0 \equiv \lambda s.(\lambda z.z) \equiv \lambda sz.z,$$
-We also introduced syntax for function of multiple parameters.
+where we also introduced syntax for functions of multiple parameters.
 Note that by convention these associate from the right, contrary to expressions.

 The natural numbers are defined recursively by applying $s$ to the body of the function corresponding previous number:
 \begin{align*}